Fort Belvoir Housing

 Commuting routes are challenging near Fort Belvoir.
 Although many places of work and home destinations are less than 15 miles in distance, at peak traffic hours, it's not uncommon for drive times to measure beyond one hour and more.

-Military families searching for homes should be aware that although stand alone single family homes are the most popular, townhouse, condo, and apartment living are all comparative options.
-For example, some neighborhoods only cater to those interested in town homes, and single family homes aren't available.
+Military families searching for homes should be aware that although stand-alone single-family homes are the most popular, townhouse, condo, and apartment living are all comparable options.
+For example, some neighborhoods only cater to those interested in townhomes, and single-family homes aren't available.

-For military families arriving in the D.C. area, it’s highly recommended to consult a qualified real estate agent knowledgeable about rental properties and home sales in your desired area.
+It's highly recommended that you consult a qualified real estate agent knowledgeable about your desired area.
 It’s common for agents to be licensed in DC/MD/VA, but some choose only to work in one or two states or the District.

 Washington, D.C. real estate can be a challenge for first-timers.
 Both property and money move quickly and often in cash transactions.
 Unless PCS’ing from other expensive locations such as San Diego or Hawaii, you’ll want to prepare savings accounts to adjust to rental and home buying costs.

 There isn’t a shortage of neighborhoods to choose from!
-Each has a unique setting, feel, vibe, and pro/con list.
-It’s up to you and your real estate agent to research the vicinity to choose the perfect match.
+Each offers a unique setting, feel, vibe, and pro/con list.
+It’s up to each house-hunter and their real estate agent to research the vicinity to find the perfect match.

 Fort Belvoir BAH